Skip to main content

 Government & Regulatory

 2. Historic England.
-"Modifying Historic Windows as part of Retrofit: Research into Secondary Glazing and Draught-Proofing".
+"Traditional Windows: Their Care, Repair and Upgrading".
 Historic England Guidance Note, 2017.Link

-The definitive guide for owners of listed buildings on how to improve thermal and acoustic performance without damaging the historic fabric.
+The definitive guide on improving the thermal and acoustic performance of windows in listed buildings without damaging original fabric.

 Scientific & Technical